 Speak to your local specialist dry cleaner to ensure any chemicals they use will not affect the sheepskin.
 We’ve never (as yet) tried dry cleaning our sheepskin rugs so we cannot comment on what the results would be.

-Download Glencroft Icelandic Sheepskin Rug Cleaning Instructions as a PDF to share or print.
+- Download Glencroft Icelandic Sheepskin Rug cleaning instructions as a PDF to share or print.
 Our Icelandic sheepskin rugs are not machine washable.